rjhorniii/ical2org/README.md

 ```

+### Duplicates Management

-*future* If the duplicates option is present and provides a file, that
+If the duplicates option is present and provides a file, that
 file contains events that are already in org format.
 Duplicates of
 these events should not be generated as output.
 The duplicates file
 is scanned for ORGUIDs inside an ICALCONTENTS drawer.
 When the input